Products of displaced Laguerre-Gaussian beams: Introduction

-Here, we derive an analytical formulation for the propagation of products of displaced Laguerre–Gaussian beams (pdLGBs).
-Using an optical analogy with quantum displaced states \cite{MoralesRodriguez2024a, MoralesRodriguez2024b}, we express each pdLGB as a product of standard LGBs.
-We obtain explicit complex-valued coefficients for their expansion into a linear superposition of LGBs that encode displacements and mode overlaps.
+To move beyond our heuristic picture, we derive an analytical formulation for the free-space propagation of products of displaced Laguerre--Gaussian beams (pdLGBs).
+Using an optical analogy with quantum displaced number states \cite{MoralesRodriguez2024a,MoralesRodriguez2024b}, we express each displaced factor as a superposition of standard LGBs centered at the origin of the transverse plane and rewrite their product as a single superposition.
+We obtain explicit complex-valued coefficients for this expansion that encode displacements and mode overlaps.
 This decomposition enables direct calculation of orbital angular momentum and reduces propagation to tracking independent weighted modes.
 All components in the superposition share a common spherical phase and radial scaling set by the Gaussian beam waist, while acquiring distinct Gouy phases proportional to their total modal numbers.
 By absorbing the Gouy phase into the displacement coefficients, we reveal transverse rotations of each component governed by the net OAM of the original field.
-Our framework supports structured light beam engineering for applications that require three-dimensional spatial control of vortex beam products.
+Our framework supports beam engineering in linear homogeneous media and provides analytical control of three-dimensional structure in vortex-beam products.